openbraininstitute/sonata-extension/source/sonata_report.rst

 *   **``cells``**: The ``cells`` key (e.g., ``"cells": "Mosaic"`` or ``"cells": ["popA", 123]``) is **not allowed** and should cause an error if ``sections`` is ``"compartment_set"``.
 The selection of cells and their specific compartments is entirely managed by the chosen compartment set from ``compartment_sets.json``.

 The output HDF5 report format for these targeted compartment reports remains the same as described in the main :ref:`compartment_report_main` section.
-The ordering of axon/apic/dend/soma and the gid, type pair in report can only show up once.

 Soma report
 ^^^^^^^^^^^